Stuartlab-UCSC/ctwpy/README.md

 ```
 # Enter virtual environment
 source env/bin/activate
+# Use pip to install the ctwingest dependency
+pip3 install --editable git+git://github.com/Stuartlab-UCSC/ctwingest.git#egg=ctwingest
-# Use pip to install
+# Use pip to install this package
 pip3 install --editable .
 ```
 Now you'll be able to access the applications command line interface.
 The command line interface is available anytime you enter the environment.